FormationAI/dhall-bhat/README.md

   - Type (the file containing the type itself, capitalized)
   - functor (file contaning a Functor instance for this type, lowercase)
   - op (some operation defined on this type, lowercase)
-  - package.dhall (file contanining a record of all the terms related to this type)
+  - terms.dhall (file contanining a record of all the terms related to this type)

 ### use `dhall format`

-`make format` (or, even better, `make lint`) in this repo will automatically apply this to the entire repository.
+`make format` in this repo will automatically apply this to the entire repository.

+`make lint` implies `format`, but you should only do it when you don’t have work-in-progress (e.g., when you’re about to commit), as it will additionally remove any unused subexpressions.

 **NB**: `dhall format` (and `lint`) currently [removes all comments from the file](https://github.com/dhall-lang/dhall-haskell/issues/145) except for a single “heading” comment.
 So be careful that you don’t lose important comments this way.